shiveshc/CRF_Cell_ID/Readme.md

 ```
 If done with this channel, enter 'y' -
 ```
-We'll enter 'n' since we want to specify more landmark names.
-When done, we'll specify 'y'.
+We'll enter 'n' since we want to select more landmark cells.
+When done, we'll enter 'y'.
 Thus, following the promts on terminal, users can easily specify identities of as many landmarks as they want e.g.

 <img src = "extra/landmark_2.jpg" width=70% >